ChrisCherng/p1-orchestra-guide/README.md

 ![The strings sub-page introduction section](/assets/images/section-intro-section.png)

 * **Famous Works**
-  - Within each subpage, three videos are included for famous works related to that section.
+  - Within each subpage, three videos are included of famous works related to that section.
-  - These will provide a real-life examples and bring to life the information on the page, assisting with the user's learning.
+  - These will provide real-life examples and bring to life the information on the page, assisting with the user's learning.

 ![The strings sub-page video section](/assets/images/famous-works-section.png)